genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/01_dynamic-layout.md

 #### `<foundation-tab-split>`

 Indicates to the layout system that all immediate children are to be added as tabs in the available space of this component, with a tab for each child.
-The tabs will be ordered by their position as the children of this tag, and the first child will be the one which is open by default.
+The tabs will be ordered according to which child the layout item is (e.g. the second `<foundation-layout-item>` of the tab split will be the second tab), and the first child will be the one which is open by default.
 Can be nested within horizontal and vertical splits, but cannot have more layout sections inside of it.

 #### Attributes